Cross Browser Compatibility Testing beyond Chrome & Firefox

 Finding the right balance

 It is important to pick the right combination of web browsers and operating systems to test on.
 There is usually a trade-off between cost (of testing) and reach.
 Thus, this entire exercise is to find the right balance—testing on minimum browser/devices that’d help ensure that maximum number of people can use the application.
+Find out how to test on right devices.

-Once you’ve made the right choice of browsers based on popularity and audience, you can start cross browser testing manually or with automation tools like Selenium, which is powerful, robust, and trusted by most organizations in the automation testing space.
+Once you’ve made the right choice of browsers based on popularity and audience, you can start cross browser compatibility testing manually or with automation tools like Selenium, which is powerful, robust, and trusted by most organizations in the automation testing space.

 Considering feasibility and cost, you could also use cloud-based testing infrastructure such as BrowserStack instead of buying and maintaining a lab of real devices to perform cross browser testing.